marfarma/microkids-related-posts/readme.txt

 === Microkid's Related Posts ===
 Contributors: microkid
-Tags: related, posts, seo, content, articles
-Requires at least: 2.5
+Tags: related, posts, seo, content, articles, relevant Requires at least: 2.5
-Tested up to: 2.6
+Tested up to: 2.7
 Stable tag: trunk

 Increase your pageviews and SEO by manually selecting related posts for your content.
+Easy reciprocal linking of related posts.

 == Description ==

-Not satisfied with automatically generated relations between posts?
-That's because there's no plugin out there that's smarter then you in selecting related posts!

 This plugin makes it super easy to manually select related posts.
 You can search and select posts that fit **your** criteria, all from within the write/edit post screen.

+Creating a system of related posts/pages on your site will result in more page views per unique visitor, and will improve GoogleBots understanding of your content.

+See the official plugin homepage for [Microkids Related Posts](http://www.microkid.net/wordpress/related-posts/ "Wordpress Related Posts") for more info and discussion.

 = Features =

 * Easily find posts or pages that might be related to the one you are writing with an integrated AJAX powered search utility
 * Easily add and remove relations with a single click.
 No page reloads, no pop-ups
-* The relationship created works **reciprocal**, which means that if post A is added as related to post B, post B is automatically added as related to post A as well
+* The relationship created works **reciprocal**, which means that if post A is added as related to post B, post B is automatically added as related to post A as well (this option can be turned off easily through the settings panel)
 * Widget support
-* Automatically displays a list of related posts underneath your posts content
+* Automatically display a list of related posts underneath your posts content.
+No need to add any PHP tags in your template files, but several [functions](http://www.microkid.net/wordpress/related-posts/#API "Microkids Related Posts API functions") available for advanced users.
 * Flexible customization of the way the related posts are displayed

 == Installation ==